-Beginning in 1996 all federal agencies were mandated by law to conduct regular financial audits.
-However, the Pentagon has NEVER complied with that federal law.
-In 20 years, it has never accounted for the trillions of dollars in taxpayer funds it has spent, in part because "fudging" the numbers has become standard operating procedure at the Department of Defense, as revealed in a 2013 Reuters investigation by Scot Paltrow, which detailed the illicit tasks of 15-year employee, "Linda Woodford [who] spent the last 15 years of her career inserting phony numbers in the U.S. Department of Defense’s accounts."
+Beginning in 1996, all federal agencies were mandated by law to conduct regular financial audits.
+However, the Pentagon has never complied with that federal law.
+In 20 years, it has never accounted for the trillions of dollars in taxpayer funds it has spent, in part because "fudging" the numbers has become standard operating procedure at the department of defense, as revealed in a 2013 Reuters investigation by Scot Paltrow, which detailed the illicit tasks of a 15-year employee, "Linda Woodford [who] spent the last 15 years of her career inserting phony numbers in the U.S. Department of defense’s accounts."

-"Every month until she retired in 2011," Scot J. Paltrow wrote for Reuters, "she says, the day came when the Navy would start dumping numbers on the Cleveland, Ohio, office of the Defense Financeand Accounting Service, the Pentagon’s main accounting agency.
-Using the data they received, Woodford and her fellow DFAS accountants there set about preparing monthly reports to square the Navy’s books with the U.S. Treasury’s – a balancing-the-checkbook maneuver required of all the military services and other Pentagon agencies.
+"Every month until she retired in 2011," Scot J. Paltrow wrote for Reuters, "she says, the day came when the navy would start dumping numbers on the Cleveland, Ohio, office of the Defense Financeand Accounting Service, the Pentagon’s main accounting agency.
+Using the data they received, Woodford and her fellow DFAs accountants set about preparing monthly reports to square the navy’s books with the U.S. Treasury’s – a balancing-the-checkbook maneuver required of all the military services and other Pentagon agencies.

-In what will likely be an immense and highly politicized dog any pony show, the Pentagon is now claiming this will start immediately.
+In what will likely be an immense and highly politicized dog show, the Pentagon is now claiming this will start immediately.

 "It demonstrates our commitment to fiscal responsibility and maximizing the value of every taxpayer dollar that is entrusted to us," chief Pentagon spokesperson Dana W. White said.

-"Beginning in 2018, our audits will occur annually, with reports issued Nov.
-15," the Defense Department’s comptroller, David L. Norquist, said, noting the audits will now be an annual task.
+"Beginning in 2018, our audits will occur annually, with reports issued on Nov.
+15," the defense department’s comptroller, David L. Norquist, said, noting the audits will now be an annual task.